Workplace Stress in Hospitality

 Where do stress risk assessments fit in?

-They help identify pressures that could affect wellbeing and safety, allowing controls to be put in place early.
+They help identify pressures that affect both wellbeing and safety, allowing risks to be managed early.

 Conclusion

 #BeTheChange is about recognising that small actions influence bigger outcomes.
-In hospitality, reducing stress supports wellbeing and helps create safer, more consistent operations.
+In hospitality, reducing stress supports mental wellbeing and helps teams work more safely and consistently.

-What’s one small change you can make this week to support your team and improve safety?
+What’s one small change you can make this week to reduce stress and strengthen safety across your team?